ayan20985/ayan20985.github.io/_artwork/2023-07-17-twilight-jet-scene.md

 image:
   thumbnail: /assets/thumbnails/artwork thumbnail (8).png
 tagg:
-  #- "this project has been completed, #35835b"
+  - "this project has been completed, #285731"
-  - "this project is in-progress, #D37070"
+  - "this project's documentation is up to date, #285731"
-  - "this project's documentation is up to date, #35835b"
+  - #"this project is in-progress, #283741"
-  #- "this project's documentation is almost complete, #eb9234"
+  - #"this project's documentation is in progress, #733520"
 ---
 Let's take break from spaceships and airships, and hone in my modeling skills after it being not practiced for a while by modeling a Mig-25, while doing this let's make a cool scene.